 Nevada Non-Disclosure Agreement

-Anyone who breaches an NDA in the state of Nevada is bound by the consequences stipulated in the the state’s NDA laws, namely NRS 600A.035.
-So long as the theft of the trade secret meets the criteria listed in this same provision, the party will be consider guilty of a category C felony.
+Anyone who breaches an NDA in the state of Nevada is bound by the consequences found in NRS 600A.035.
+So long as the theft of the trade secret meets the criteria listed in this same provision, the party will be considered guilty of a category C felony.
 The punishment will involve:

 - Imprisonment in the state prison for a minimum term of at least one (1) year and a maximum of ten (10) years, and in certain cases,

 - An additional fine that may be an amount of up to ten-thousand dollars ($10,000).

 Nevada’s Chapter 600A (§§ 010 – 100) addresses trade secret matters in the state.
 Nevada is one (1) of the forty-nine (49) states to adopt the Uniform Trade Secrets Act, which lends to its laws being fundamentally based off of those in the national act.
 There are, however, a few important differences.
 Important sections of the act are as follows:

 What actions are considered “stealing” trade secrets?

 - A person steals or obtains a trade secret / confidential information through fraud, artifice or deception.